Sudha Bharadwaj’s bail plea on medical grounds withdrawn, SC asks her to file one on merits

 On August 28, the Bombay High Court had rejected her bail plea that said she was at a great risk of contracting the coronavirus because of her age and underlying medical conditions like diabetes, hypertension and pulmonary tuberculosis.

 Bharadwaj was taken into custody on October 27, 2018, after “nearly two months of house arrest”.
-Bharadwaj’s daughter, along with other family members, friends and colleagues have demanded “for an early, decisive hearing for Sudha Bharadwaj’s release”.
+Bharadwaj’s daughter, along with other family members, friends and colleagues have demanded “for an early, decisive hearing” for her release.
 They have also asked for full access to her medical history in jail with all diagnostic notes.
 CIVICUS, a global collective of civil society organisations, had also expressed concern over Bharadwaj’s health in prison on Tuesday and urged the Centre to order her immediate release.

 The Bhima Koregaon case